Understanding the Constructive and Destructive Natures of Nationalism

 While the terms country and nation are often used interchangeably, they have subtle, but important, differences.
 Nations are groups of people united by ethnic, linguistic, geographic, or other common characteristics.
 Countries, on the other hand, refer to places with governments that are internationally recognized and have the power to oversee what happens within their borders (often in theory rather than in practice).

 Like countries, nations come in different shapes and sizes.
 But unlike countries, nations are not always reflected in borders on a map.
-Some nations span multiple countries, such as the Kurdish nation, whose approximately thirty million people live in Iran, Iraq, Syria, and Turkey.
+Some nations span multiple countries, such as the Kurdish nation, whose approximately thirty million people live in Armenia, Iran, Iraq, Syria, and Turkey.
 The Kurds, importantly, do not have a country of their own and are a minority in all the countries that they inhabit.

 Other nations exist primarily within one country.
 Belgium, for example, is largely made up of two different groups of people—the Flemings and Walloons—which have distinct languages and cultural identities.
 Few members of these two nations live outside Belgium.
 Sometimes, a nation does neatly overlap with the borders of a country.
 For example, in Japan, 98 percent of citizens are of the same ethnicity and nearly all speak Japanese and share national traditions.